The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 During his career, Rabbi Saperstein served on the boards or executive committees of numerous prominent U.S. interfaith and public interest organizations including the NAACP, the Leadership Conference on Civil and Human Rights, the National Religious Partnership on the Environment and the World Faith Development Dialogue.

-A prolific writer and speaker, Rabbi Saperstein has appeared on a number of television news and talk shows including Oprah, Nightline, Lehrer News Hour, ABC's Sunday Morning, Crossfire, the Rachel Maddow Show, Hardball - and the O'Reilly Factor.
-His articles have appeared in the Washington Post, the New York Times and the "Harvard Law Review."
+A prolific writer and speaker, Rabbi Saperstein has appeared on most major U.S. television news and talk shows.
+Internationally, he has been interviewed by television, radio, and print media in over fifteen countries.
+His articles have appeared in the Washington Post, New York Times, and Harvard Law Review.
 His latest book is Jewish Dimensions of Social Justice: Tough Moral Choices of Our Time.

 He currently serves as a Senior Fellow at the Georgetown University School of Foreign Service's Center for Jewish Civilization as well as the Senior Advisor for Strategy and Policy for the Union for Reform Judaism.

 Rabbi Saperstein is married to Ellen Weiss, an award-winning journalist, and has two sons, Daniel, a musician, and Ari, an artist and writer.